drifto-ml/drifto/README.md

 ### Drifto Can Automatically :zap: :
 - Join, merge, and wrangle disparate user event tables across all user touch points
-- Generate dozens, hundreds, or even thousands of high-quality *autofeatures*
+- Generate dozens, hundreds, or even thousands of ML-ready *autofeatures*
 - Train models on training features and run inference on production features
 - [soon] Schedule and manage your Drifto pipelines to keep tables and models updated
 - [soon] Track data lineage all the way from raw data to processed features to trained models.